processone/docs.ejabberd.im/content/admin/upgrade/from_16.06_to_16.08.md

----
-title: Upgrade to ejabberd 16.08
+# Upgrade to ejabberd 16.08
----

-# Ejabberd upgrade process

 You need to create a new table to support the new OAuth feature before starting ejabberd 16.08.